 The 12th hole is the third of the three successive long par fours that open the back nine on the Black Course at Bethpage State Park.
-The hole plays 435 yards from the middle tees.
-The fairway got a little tight again.
-There was a carry over the rough to get to the narrow fairway with a slight dogleg left.
+The hole plays 435 yards from the middle tees and brings back the tight fairways.
+There was a carry over the rough to get to that narrow fairway with a slight dogleg left.
 There are two bunkers on the left and the right as the rough ends and the fairway begins.
 I pulled my drive to the left rough, right behind a tree that blocked my path to the green.

 I picked a line across the fairway and attempted to lay up to 80 yards.
 My ball carried 10 yards further than I had expected and landed in the rough.
 I had a clean lie and hit my lob wedge to five feet below the hole.